iamdurjoybarua/HackerRank-Java-Problem-Solving/README.md

 ## How to View and Explore

-* **Explore the Solutions**: If you're interested in diving into the actual code, navigate to the `HackerRank Java Assignment/` directory to see the implemented solutions for each problem.
+* **Explore the Solutions**: If you're interested in diving into the actual code, navigate to the `HackerRank Java Assignment` directory to see the implemented solutions for each problem.

 ## Author